LennartFr/global-financing-blockchain/README.md

 ## 2.5 Instantiate the smart contract

 You are now ready to instantiate the smart contract.

+Click on +Instantiate and fill in the fields.

-Right click on `mychannel` and choose `Instantiate Smart Contract`:
+Or right click on `mychannel` and choose `Instantiate Smart Contract`:

 <p align="center">
   <img width="700" src="docs/doc-images/alf-instantiate1.png">